 Nerve damage can lead to an unusual and often painful sensation known as dysesthesia.
 Possible causes include multiple sclerosis (MS), diabetes, and shingles.

 Dysesthesia is a type of chronic pain triggered by the central nervous system (CNS).
 It’s commonly associated with multiple sclerosis (MS), a chronic condition that causes damage to the CNS, but it can also be a symptom of other conditions.

-Dysesthesia often involves abnormal sensations such as burning, electric shock, or a general tightening around the body, also called the MS hug.
-It generally occurs in the legs and feet, but it can affect any part of the body.
+Dysesthesia often involves sensations, such as burning, electric shock, or a general tightening around the body.
+It generally occurs in the legs, feet, arms, and hands, but it can affect any part of the body.

 - aching or throbbing

 - skin crawling